pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1106 Great Rest

+Monday I travel to my work.
+Was travel with duration of 10 hours, I can know all of my team, and I have a great day, my workplace it's amazing I am excited about the next time that I need to go.
+Tomorrow I return to my normal activities, hard work, it's waiting for me.

 #### Day 1103 Reading The 7 Habits of People High Efective Resume

 Today I continue with read and learning about Chaos Engineering.
 I think that to propose to start to apply this in my work for my site will not be easy, but I need that the all people in my team, also to start to think in how apply, and also I read a book resume.